RobertForristall/community-wiki/docs/github-guidelines/ssh-keys.md

 ## Creating a new SSH key

-If you do not already have an SSH key made then follow one of the links below on how to best create a new SSH key for interacting with Github based on the OS you are using:
+If you do not already have a SSH key made then follow one of the links below on how to best create a new SSH key for interacting with Github based on the OS you are using:

 - Mac: [Github Docs For Creating SSH Keys (Mac)](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=mac)
 - Windows: [Github Docs For Creating SSH Keys (Windows)](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=windows)